 Australia's annual awards for new youth literature, the Inky Awards are decided by young adults.
 We run a year-long program of events and celebrations, featuring:

 - an exciting array of longlisted books

-- the Inky Awards ceremony at the State Library Victoria
+- the Inky Awards ceremony, to be held on 4 October 2016 at State Library Victoria